 If the water is the culprit, you need to contact a technician or water testing lab and ask for an inspection.
 This issue needs to be resolved as soon as possible to avoid health problems with your family.

 If the problem is the drain pipe under your sink, you need to clean it up.
-Use liquid soap and a long, thin brush to clean up the sludge inside the drain pipe.
-Turn your faucet on and let it run for a minute or so to flush it down until the smell disappears.
+First, use liquid soap and a long, thin brush to clean up the sludge inside the drain pipe.
+Then, turn your faucet on and let it run for a minute to flush it down until the smell disappears.

 There is no need to panic when you suddenly notice a foul smell when turning on your faucet.
-If handled accordingly, this problem will be gone soon without having to call a professional technician.
-In any case, make sure you resolve the problem as soon as possible before it creates other issues.
+If handled accordingly, this problem will be gone soon without calling a professional technician.
+However, make sure you resolve the problem quickly before it creates other issues.